 Auto remove unused timeline items after merge: If this option is chosen, an automatic check searches for unused time points on the time line after events have been merged.
 If there are any, they will be removed.

-7. Paths: Here you can firstly define, into which directory the Partitur Editor writes the Log file (the file with error messages etc.: „Log file directory“).
-Secondly, you can define in which directory („Praat directory“) the programs „praat.exe and „sendpraat.exe are located, which is necessary for using the Praat panel.
+7. Paths: Here you can firstly define, into which directory the Partitur-Editor writes the Log file (the file with error messages etc.: „Log file directory“).
+Secondly, you can define in which directory („Praat directory“) the programs „praat.exe” and „sendpraat.exe” are located, which is necessary for using the Praat panel.